lynckia/licode/blog/_posts/2012-12-17-travis-webrtc.md

 ----

-We've been working on developing tests for checking WebRTC connections in Lynckia and Google Chrome (stable and unstable versions).
+We've been working on developing tests for checking WebRTC connections in Licode and Google Chrome (stable and unstable versions).
 We started using Travis for the server tests some weeks ago, but at this time, we wanted to go beyond simple tests of Nuve and basic room's functionality.